Skip to content

 Where to Order

 Death certificates in New Mexico are issued by the New Mexico Department of Health, Bureau of Vital Records and Health Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit New Mexico Department of Health, Bureau of Vital Records and Health Statistics